j-fife/RNAStructure/README.md

 Again if you're using an ssh client this will be different, but if you're using Sam's CGP account follow the steps below:

-Click the Gear icon in the top right -> Download File it will ask you for the fully qualified file path, in this location that path is `/home/sbarkal/ASOproj/<your-output-file>.csv`
-The download should proceed as it does when you download other files with your browser.
+Click the Gear icon in the top right -> Download File it will ask you for the fully qualified file path, in our case that path is `/home/sbarkal/ASOproj/<your-output-file>.csv` The download should proceed as it does when you download other files with your browser.

 ### Step 4) Shut down the instance